 14th ATP to CLP

-The 14th Adaptation to Technical Progress (ATP) to the Regulation on the classification, labelling and packaging of substances and mixtures (CLP) has been adopted under the new procedures for adoption of delegated acts.
+In February 2020, the 14th Adaptation to Technical Progress (ATP) to the Regulation on the classification, labelling and packaging of substances and mixtures (CLP) was published and so the controversial classification of titanium dioxide is formal.

 Of particular interest in the 14th ATP to CLP is the classification of titanium dioxide.
-Titanium dioxide will now [in powder form containing 1% or more of particles with aerodynamic diameter ≤ 10 μm] be classified as Carc.
-2; H351 (inhalation) suspected of causing cancer.
+Titanium dioxide will now [in powder form containing 1% or more of particles with aerodynamic diameter ≤ 10 μm] be classified as Carcinogenic Category 2; H351 (inhalation) suspected of causing cancer.

-There are conflicting opinions about the classification of TiO2
+There are still conflicting opinions about the classification of TiO2

-The conversations and debates on it have been lively but are drawing to a close.
+The conversations and debates on it have been lively but a final decision has been made.

-It looks very likely that titanium dioxide will be re-classified as Carc.
+Titanium dioxide has been re-classified as Carc.
 2; H351 (inhalation) suspected of causing cancer when in powder form containing 1% or more of particles with aerodynamic diameter ≤ 10 μm.

-This change in classification will mean that all suppliers of substances and mixtures containing titanium dioxide in powder form meeting the criteria will have to re-classify and update safety data sheets, labels and any other forms of hazard communication.
+This change in classification means that all suppliers of substances and mixtures containing titanium dioxide in powder form meeting the criteria will have to re-classify and update safety data sheets, labels and any other forms of hazard communication.

 This change in classification also triggers the need to add additional statements to product labels (see above for more detail).